dragon-dune/dragon-dune/docs/README.md

 Then, starting with the Starting Player, and the proceeding in player order, all players may (in the following order):

-1. If they current player is the Goblins, they may disband some or all of the units in one territory.
+1. If they current player is the Goblins (or their ally) they may disband some or all of the units in one territory.
 Disbanded units are removed from the board, but do not go to the graveyard.
 2. The current player may remove 2 units from the players graveyard.

-    - On the Orcs turn, they may remove 3 units from the graveyard.
+    -  On the Orcs (and their ally's) turn, they may remove 3 units from the graveyard.

 3. The current player may conscript 1 units from the bank onto any territory where they already have a unit.
 This action is free.

+    -  On the Orcs (and their ally) may conscript 2 units.

 4. The current player may hire Goblin mercenaries at a cost of 1 gold per mercenary if it is in a city, or 2 gold per mercenary if it is into any other territory.
 The payment is made directly to